yuk1i/os-next-docs/docs/laben/xv6lab-interrupts.md

 !!!question "Question 1"

     Based on this week’s lab content, use the GDB debugger to print the value of `stvec` when the code from last week’s lab runs to the `main` function.
-Then, explain why the operating system exhibits an infinite reboot behavior after failing to read the CSR `mvendorid` value, using this `stvec` value.
+Further, using this `stvec` value, explain why the operating system reboots infinitely after failing to read the CSR `mvendorid` value.

     You may need to use GDB commands like `b main` (set a breakpoint at the `main` function entry), `c` (continue execution), and `print $stvec`.